 - In busy places (except schools and daycares)

-Wearing a mask or a face covering is mandatory for people aged 10 years and older in several facilities where medical care is provided.
+Wearing a mask may be required in certain facilities where medical care is provided.

 Cough into your elbow